 Instructions: Pay attention to the dates – this assignment will be sequential with mini-due dates

-- Step 1 – Complete this step by 11:59 pm AK time Tuesday April 10th.
-I will be assigning each student to a discussion topic group on Thursday April 5th, and will email your topic to you – you don’t have to do any arranging of your own group with this option.
-Alternatively, if you want to arrange your own group, please let me know by Thursday April 5th before 12:00 PM AK time, giving me the names of all students in your group and the topic you chose.
+- Step 1 – I will be assigning each student to a discussion topic group by April 5th, and will email your topic to you – you don’t have to do any arranging of your own group with this option.
+Alternatively, if you want to arrange your own group, please let me know b y Friday April 3rd, giving me the names of all students in your group and the topic you chose.

-- Step 2 – Start working on this step by April 10th Do research to find one article focused on the topic – if you need ideas or help, ask your discussion group or me for assistance.
+- Step 2 – Do research to find one article focused on the topic – if you need ideas or help, ask your discussion group or me for assistance.

 - Step 3 – Write a blog post: Complete this post by Friday April 13 at 1159 PM